gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 {{< img src="serialization-formats-conversion-times-100k-python.png" width="600px" caption="Python conversion times for 100k objects in popular serialization formats." >}}

+The code that performed these tests can be found at <https://github.com/gbmhunter/BlogAssets/tree/master/Programming/serialization-formats>.

 ## File Size Comparison

 When serializing large amounts of data, another important aspect is the verbosity of the format.
 To compare the verbosity of the different formats, we can pass each format the same data, dump the data to disk, and compare the file sizes.